 The flowing cape added glamour and soft lines and its low back allowed the chain detailing to shine.

 Sam wore Freya, a dress made from chiffon with intricate lace, leather flower and crystal chain detailing.

 Kate wore Tovie, a chiffon, nipped in belted waist dress, with a leather collar and deep V-shaped back with a chain lace up.

 For true regal splendour in hallowed halls, we adore the combination of agedness with modern lighting, and the richness of the floral reds and pinks plus those gorgeous golds against the muted cream walls and stonework.

 Bridal Hair Braids and Make a Statement Makeup

-With a seemingly effortless flick of her brushes, Sonara Parker Makeup Artist, created 3 very different and utterly gorgeous looks.
+With a seemingly effortless flick of her brushes, featured How to I Do makeup artist Sonara Parker, created 3 very different and utterly gorgeous looks.

 Daring and confident queen with dramatic eyes and a softer, nude lip.
 Marvellously Margaery Tyrell.

 Now those ARE luscious lashes!